| Title: | Cubature over Polygonal Domains |

 There seem to be no such conventions

-for polygons of class "gpc.poly"
+for polygons of class "gpc.poly".

-Thus, for polygons from sf and gpclib, xylist
+Thus, for polygons from sf and gpclib, xylist needs

 to check the ring direction, which makes these two formats the least